greymass/anchor/README.md

 ### Security: Private Keys

 When using `eos-voter`, all transactions are signed within the application and your key is never transmitted.
-If a local wallet password is specified, the application will also save and encrypt your key using AES-256 encryption for future use, using AES-256 encryption.
+If a local wallet password is specified, the application will also save and encrypt your key for future use, using AES-256 encryption.

 ### Build it yourself